 StaticFrame is not a drop-in replacement for Pandas.
 While some conventions and API components are directly borrowed from Pandas, some are completely different, either by necessity (due to the immutable data model) or by choice (offering more uniform, less redundant, and more explicit interfaces).
-As StaticFrame does not support in-place mutation, architectures that made significant use of mutability in Pandas will require refactoring.
+(Read more about differences between Pandas and StaticFrame here.)

 The ideas behind StaticFrame developed out of years of work with Pandas and related tabular data structures by the Investment Systems team at Research Affiliates, LLC.
 In May of 2017 Christopher Ariza proposed the basic model to the Investment Systems team and began implementation.
 The first public release was in May 2018.

 PyCon US 2022: “Employing NumPy’s NPY Format for Faster-Than-Parquet DataFrame Serialization”: https://youtu.be/HLH5AwF-jx4

 PyData Global 2021: “Why Datetimes Need Units: Avoiding a Y2262 Problem & Harnessing the Power of NumPy’s datetime64”: https://www.youtube.com/watch?v=jdnr7sgxCQI

 PyData LA 2019: “The Best Defense is not a Defensive Copy” (lightning talk starting at 18:25): https://youtu.be/_WXMs8o9Gdw?t=1105

 PyData LA 2019: “Fitting Many Dimensions into One The Promise of Hierarchical Indices for Data Beyond Two Dimensions”: https://youtu.be/xX8tXSNDpmE